2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 The seventh step is to define the budget for the challenge rewards.

 Then, finally, we create the communication support for the challenge and launch the challenge.
-At Glady, we organize a meeting or a videoconference to present the rules and the challenges of the challenge.
+At Glady, we organize a meeting or a video-conference to present the rules and the challenges of the challenge.

 At Glady, we hold a closing ceremony at the end of the long challenges, about a week later.
 This gives us time to analyze the results and check for errors.

-After the ceremony, we distribute a questionnaire to get feedback from the sales reps.
+After the ceremony, we distributed a questionnaire to get feedback from the sales reps.
 These challenges are made for them, so it's important to get their feedback on what they liked, what they didn't like, their wishes for the next ones, ideas for themes, types of formats, etc.

 3. The different existing formats